 They are thought to be a form of tracheal diverticulum.
 Their exact cause is unclear and may be either congenital or an acquired phenomenon.
 The cysts may be unilocular or multilocular and are often seen to communicate with the trachea.

 Typically located on the right side at the level of the thoracic inlet.
-Most measures around 3-10 mm and are elongated in shape 5.
+Most measure ~3-10 mm and are elongated in shape 5.
 Direct communication with the trachea may be in seen approximately one-third of cases.

 Treatment and prognosis